hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/project.md

 `_What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_`

 I went into this in depth in some of the earlier examples (specificaly *Why a language*) but I can elaborate slightly.
 The most basic thing with always be "I roll 1d12) where the dice number and size can be adjusted.
 These kind of implementations will be simple.
 The goal is then that each program should not be more complex then describing how you rolled a die to friend.
 For example, "I rolled a 1d20 and added 10.
-I got a critical success so I do double damage" should evaluate to about 2 lines of code in the DSL <ideally>.
+I got a critical success so I do double damage" should evaluate to about 2 lines of code in the DSL /<ideally/>.

  Something impossible would include anything that includes *not* a dice.
 While I can obviously account for nontraditional dice (1d2, 1d13, 1d57) and also allow maybe defining dice sides. (so like maybe you could define a d6 to have 1, 1, 1, 5, 6 ,7 on each side without just doing if statements for each result).
 But anything that cannot be isomorphically matched to a dice will not be possible.
 (Consider systems like decks of card that theoretically could be matched to a d52, but realistically just wont be.)